finom/vovk/docs/docs/service-controller.md

 }
 ```

-At the example above `title` and `content` are recognised as strings and `id` param is recognised as `PostId`. `PostId` is an imaginary flavoured type defined like that:
+At the example above `title` and `content` are recognised as strings and `id` param is recognised as `PostId`. `PostId` is an imaginary flavoured type that can be defined like that:

 ```ts
 // /src/types.ts